South Sudan set to swear in former rebel leader as first vice president

 The country is almost entirely dependent on oil for revenues, and a binding peace agreement could unlock its reserves.
 Output currently stands at 180,000 barrels per day down from a peak of 250,000 bpd before the outbreak of the conflict in 2013.

-However, analysts said that forming a government is only one step towards solidifying peace.
+However, analysts said that forming a government is only one step toward solidifying peace.

 Resolving issues such as unifying the armed forces, the return of refugees and economic reforms are critical to long-lasting peace, said James Okuk, a senior researcher at the Juba-based Center for Strategic and Policy Studies.